Inquire Visit Apply

 • Experience teaching students with Learning Differences.

-• Proficiency with technology, especially Google Suite and Schoology.
+• Proficiency with technology, especially Google Suite and various educational technologies.

-Please submit a cover letter addressing your interest and qualifications for the position, a current resume, and contact information for at least three (3) professional references to: [email protected]
+Please submit a cover letter addressing your interest and qualifications for the position, a current resume, and contact information for at least three (3) professional references Dr. Jenn Milam, Head of School, [email protected]

 Full/Part-time:Full-time (10 months)